prabhavagrawal7/BloomFilterVisualizer/README.md

 ### Prerequisites

-- Node.js 14.0 or higher
+- Bun 1.0 or higher
-- npm or Bun (for faster performance)

 ### Installation